WolfgangKonen/SACOBRA_Py/docs_local/source/example.rst

    :width: 300px
    :align: center

-We initialize **SACOBRA_Py** with default options and phase-II-optimization obtains a very satisfactory result with error < 9 e-13.
+We initialize **SACOBRA_Py** with default options, start phase-II-optimization and obtain a very satisfactory result with error < 9 e-13.